-- Open public consultation on Preliminary Options to capture public opinion on what the proposed AAP and Masterplan should encapsulate; - Reflecting diversification of land use in line with identified need e.g. educational facility and refining on basis of ongoing feedback;

-- iterating and refining on basis of ongoing environmental assessment of constraints and embedding mitigation in the form of green corridors to offset loss of biodiversity elsewhere; - Specifically changing Masterplan to reflect ongoing flood risk assessment; - Seeking to integrate the highest sustainability standards of housing and incorporation of renewables in the form of the Energy Centre; - Incorporating progressive environmental education/awareness raising initiatives, in the form of the Eco Visitor Centre; and - Seeking to address known local issues surrounding the need for enhanced connectivity and reducing severance wherever possible.
+- Open public consultation on Preliminary Options to capture public opinion on what the proposed AAP and Masterplan should encapsulate; - Reflecting diversification of land use in line with identified need e.g. educational facility and refining on basis of ongoing feedback; - Iterating and refining on the basis of ongoing environmental assessment of constraints and embedding mitigation in the form of green corridors to offset loss of biodiversity elsewhere; - Specifically changing the Masterplan to reflect ongoing flood risk assessment: - Seeking to integrate the highest sustainability standards of housing and incorporation of renewables in the form of the Energy Centre; - Incorporating progressive environmental education/awareness raising initiatives, in the form of the Eco Visitor Centre; - Seeking to address known local issues surrounding the need for enhanced connectivity and reducing severance wherever possible; and - Refinement of the 2009 Preferred Option to address key consultation feedback and other external factors relating to the road alignment, location of the educational facility and car park and other, more minor, aspects of the AAP and Masterplan.